 It’s important to note that these omega-3’s are polyunsaturated—not saturated.

 Omega-3 fatty acids vs Omega-6 fatty acids...what's the difference?

-The simplest way of generally knowing what kind of omega's your getting is by the foods you eat.
+The simplest way of generally knowing what kind of omega's your body is getting is by the foods you eat.

 Seafood—especially krill and fish—are excellent sources of EPA and DHA, the two omega-3 fatty acids that continually demonstrate improvements in health within multiple systems of the body.
 Another form of omega-3’s, called ALA, are found in some nuts and seeds, as well as high-quality beef.

 You can find omega-6 fatty acids in oils used for cooking such as vegetable oil, soybean oils, safflower oil, etc.

 We don’t want to get too far into the chemistry of these two kinds of fatty acids, so we’ll just say that their main difference lies in the location of the strongest chemical bond between two carbon molecules.

 The location of a tiny chemical bond may not seem like it would be the determining factor…but researchers state otherwise!

 Omega-6's seem to be the opposite of omega-3's